 To fund its fix and flips, Opulent Homes turned to LendingHome after a friend’s referral.
 Opulent’s first thought was that it was “impressed” because, “It didn’t sound true.
 I thought there must be some gimmick behind it.
 If not for my friend who recommended it to me, I probably would never apply, but I was amazed how smooth and quick the process was.”

 Finding good bridge loans is a challenge for fix and flippers, but Opulent Homes continues to work with LendingHome because of [the], “quick approval, great customer service, and [offering] financing up to 90% of the purchase price.”

-If you’re looking to start your own fix and flip business, take Opulent Homes’ advice seriously.
-Fix and flipping is not an easy career, but if you have an eye for detail and a realistic idea of what you’re getting into you have a chance to be successful.
+If you’re looking to start your own house flipping business, take Opulent Homes’ advice seriously.
+Flipping houses for a living is not an easy career, but if you have an eye for detail and a realistic idea of what you’re getting into you have a chance to be successful.

 Disclaimer: The above is provided for informational purposes only and should not be considered tax, savings, financial, or legal advice.
 Please consult your tax advisor.
 All calculations and information shown here are for illustrative purposes only.
 All third parties listed above are for demonstration purposes only and are not affiliated with LendingHome.
 All views and opinions expressed in this post belong to the individuals referenced.
 NMLS ID: 1125207 Terms, Privacy & Disclosures.
 Copyright LendingHome Corporation 2019.